octane64/BTCLab/README.md

 # BTCLab
-A bot for Crypto orders management
+A bot for buying the dips in the crypto markets

 # Set-up process